Ethan00Si/KuaiSAR/pages/decriptions.md

 | fourth_level_category_name   | Name of the fourth level category for the item                   | string    | 空           |
 | fourth_level_category_name_en| English name of the fourth level category for the item           | string    | empty       |

+The four categories are labels obtained through classifying the content of items from coarser to finer granularity.
+Not every item can ensure having four levels of categories.
+Some items only possess relatively coarse-grained category labels.

 ## Analysis